mahirannafi45/student_schedule_tracker/README.md

 # student_schedule_tracker
-1. Motivation and Task Description
-As a student of IUT, I have multiple classes of different courses like Mathematics, Computer programing, Microeconomics, Financial Management, Statistics.
+Motivation and Task Description: As a student of IUT, I have multiple classes of different courses like Mathematics, Computer programing, Microeconomics, Financial Management, Statistics.
 Also, I have few lab classes to attend.
 I often forget about these classes timing, rooms especially during busy week.
 Instead of manually checking the class timing and rooms, I came up a solution of Automating Today’s Class & Lab Schedule with python programming It's worth automating because it is more efficient, less time consuming, more convenient and it reduces the possibility of missing classes(error-reduction).
-2. Previous Approach
-Previously, I used to open the class routine PDF/PNG/Excel sheet manually every single time or ask my friends in WhatsApp/Messenger or memorize the schedule.
+Previous Approach: Previously, I used to open the class routine PDF/PNG/Excel sheet manually every single time or ask my friends in WhatsApp/Messenger or memorize the schedule.
 This manual approach of checking the routine wasted time, or sometimes led to forget a class or created confusion or led to arrive late.
 This makes the previous approach inefficient.
-3. Proposed Automation
-The proposed automation is Class & Lab Schedule Reminder with python programing.
+Proposed Automation: The proposed automation is Class & Lab Schedule Reminder with python programing.
 This automates the whole process by reading a CSV file that contains course name, day, time, room, and type (Classes or Labs).
 The python program will automatically detect the current date and show the scheduled activities for that day.
 What the automation brings: